Being a Close Couple

 If you want people to look at you like you just grew a third head, tell them you enjoy spending every waking moment with your spouse.
 You’re sure to get some obnoxious laughter, especially if you’re talking to another married couple.
 No one ever believes you until they calm themselves and see that look on your face.
 Then they’re just shocked, and skeptical, if not a bit disgusted.
 Then of course comes the “I could never spend more than x amount of hours with my husband/wife, s/he drives me nuts“.
+Being a close couple is not the norm apparently.

 So how close is “close”?